 10. Consider how you will communicate information about this policy/ service change to children and young people and those affected by sensory impairment, speech impairment, low level literacy or numeracy, learning difficulties or English as a second language?
 Please provide a summary of the communications plan.

-There will be signposting to the budget proposals through a public consultation exercise on the Council’s budget which will launch in November 2024.
+There has been signposting to the budget proposals through a public consultation exercise on the Council’s budget which will launch in November 2024.

 This plan, if approved will circulated through media channels.
 Changes will be communicated using methods that are considered appropriate to the range of audiences, as well as being proportionate.
 The Edinburgh (City of Edinburgh Council and Health and Social Care Partnership) British Sign Language (BSL) plan demonstrates commitment to improve services for BSL users with actions across a range of themes and services.
 The Council’s Interpretation and Translation Service is also available for those who require materials in different languages and can also offer an audio, Braille, large print and various computer formats on request through Happy to Translate.